 The first time you walk into the treatment room is a poignant moment.
 You’re crossing the barrier between the life as you knew it and entering into a world that people fear.
 You’re scared, uncertain of what is going to happen and how you’re going to survive it.
 Yet you’re also compelled to take this next step, knowing that it’s important for getting the chance to live longer.

 You walk into an universe that is filled with people who are a lot like you.
-They’re sitting down, hooking up, and hoping for the best.
+They’re sitting down, hooked up, and hoping for the best.
 Most are with loved ones, some are alone.
 Some are newbies, like you, others are veterans.
 Some will be there for hours, others are fortunate to have less “bags” on the docket.

 The nurses attend to you with care.
 I wonder what it is like for them, to hook people up to their medicine, knowing that the chemo will wreak havoc with their bodies and minds.
 Knowing that this treatment will not save everyone, yet taking the time to connect and treat each person with care.
 Nurses are an important lifeline to the chemo patient, as they are the “on the ground” practical wizards who know how to help you try and manage the impact while responding quickly to when things go afoul.